project-gemmi/gemmi/docs/headers.rst

     Cell-linked lists method for atom searching (a.k.a. grid search, binning, bucketing, cell technique for neighbor search, etc).

+gemmi/neutron92.hpp
+    Neutron coherent scattering lengths of the elements, from Neutron News, Vol. 3, No. 3, 1992.

 gemmi/numb.hpp
     Utilities for parsing CIF numbers (the CIF spec calls it 'numb').